Social Media and Sales – A Match Made in Heaven? [Infographic]

 With social commerce, you cut out the hassle completely.
 Customers simply click the buy button, and that's it.
 It couldn't be much simpler.
 And it is worth pursuing.
 The average shopper spends around $1,800 annually on social media purchases.

 That might not sound like a lot, but if you multiply that by merely 500 users – a realistic number for even a small, local business – that’s $900,000 being spent annually that you aren’t getting a share of.
 It makes you think differently about social commerce, doesn’t it?

 People's average spend starts at around $37 on social media, and a diverse range of products is sold.
 Among the most popular items are smartwatches (no big surprise), video doorbells (say what?) and avocado oil.
 So, no matter what your product is, you can market it.

 Have a Look at This

 Need a little more convincing?
-Read through our infographic and find out why the statistics come out in favor of social commerce.
+Read through our infographic and find out why the statistics come out in favor of social media sales.